RanveerJadhav21/fixture-research/README.md

 The research modules come from my existing Fixture repository; this is not the full production app.
-The public packaging, demo, and additional checks were prepared with AI assistance.
+The public packaging, demo, and additional checks were prepared with AI assistance (just to see my project in a clearer/cleaner way).
 See [provenance](docs/provenance.md) for exactly what was copied and what was added.
 No model-training data, provider credentials, user records, or production deployment configuration are included.